The vulva is subject to a range of skin problems, many of them inadvertently self-inflicted.

 Women also need regular examinations after treatment for lichen sclerosus because the condition can make affected skin more likely to develop skin cancer.
 Early treatment and prompt attention to new lesions or nonhealing sores in the area will reduce the risk further.

-In general, women with vulvar skin problems may benefit from estrogen therapy (delivered vaginally via ring, tablet, or cream, or applied directly to the vulva), which can help counter atrophy and inflammation and make the vulvar skin less vulnerable to irritation.
+Women with vulvar skin problems may benefit from estrogen therapy (delivered vaginally via ring, tablet, or cream, or applied directly to the vulva), which can help counter atrophy and inflammation and make the vulvar skin less vulnerable to irritation.